Horst Wohlers: Managerial career

 After his playing career ended, he became a coach for Bayer 05 Uerdingen in 1989 assisted by his former colleague Rainer Bonhof.
-The Danish football association DBU contacted Horst Wohlers in 1990, because he was pointed out as the ideal replacement for another German, Sepp Piontek.
+The Danish football association DBU contacted Horst Wohlers in 1990, because he was pointed out as the ideal replacement for another German, Sepp Piontek, by his former teammate Allan Simonsen.
 Horst Wohlers was even presented as new national coach at a press conference, though he was still under contract at Uerdingen.
 This led to a public farce in Denmark, because Wohlers was never allowed to break his contract at Bayer 05 Uerdingen.
 Therefore, the later successful Richard Møller Nielsen was appointed as new Danish coach instead.

 In 1991, Wohlers became the coach of his former club FC St. Pauli, where his career as Bundesliga coach ended in the same year.
 He worked for a while as assistant to Horst Köppel in the Japanese J-League with the Urawa Red Diamonds.

 In the 2004–05 season, he became the coach of Borussia Mönchengladbach II (or U23), which he led to the German third tier (Regionalliga Nord).
 His contract ended on 30 June 2010.